adamt-eng/grade-monitor/README.md

 To manually refresh and check for updated grades:

-- Click the "Refresh Grades" button.
+- Click the `Refresh Grades` button.

 - The bot will refresh the grade data based on the current semester and mode selection.

-This interaction flow ensures that you always have access to your most up-to-date grades while providing flexibility to manage how data is retrieved based on server conditions.

 ### 5. Update Interval

-To update the intervals

-- You can customize how often the app fetches your grades using the `/update-interval` command.
+You can customize how often the app fetches your grades using the `/update-interval` command.
 This command allows you to set:
 - normal-interval: The interval (in minutes) used under normal conditions.
 - interval-after-errors: The interval (in minutes) used when an error occurs, allowing the app to retry more frequently until recovery.

 **Example:**